ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 It may be a different endpoint or a different team, but the failure mode is the same.

-At that point, the problem is no longer the individual vulnerability.
-The problem is the operating model.
+At that point, the problem is no longer the individual vulnerability. <strong>The problem is the operating model.</strong>

 ## Security Later Is Risk Externalization